 Kimberly Middleton

-Pathwork Helper, Mindful Self-Compassion Teacher, RYT500-Kripalu Yoga Teacher, and Ayurvedic Yoga Teacher (AYT500)
+Ayurvedic Health Counselor (AHC), Pathwork Helper, Mindful Self-Compassion Teacher, RYT500-Kripalu Yoga Teacher, and Ayurvedic Yoga Teacher (AYT500)

 Path of Compassion, LLC is a mind-body-spirit wellness practice serving clients online and in the Greater Washington, DC area through group classes and 1:1 consultations.
 Also offering collaborations with community organizations, yoga studios, and wellness collectives to offer workshops to members.

 My offerings combine integrative credibility from a clinical perspective (RN/research background) with training in complementary modalities (Pathwork, yoga, Ayurveda, meditation, and mindful self-compassion) to facilitate and support self-inquiry practices to help clients build self-awareness, strengthen self-esteem, create sustainable self-care routines and more satisfying relationships.
+Using a culturally responsive approach to wellness, which invites heritage foods, family traditions, and intergenerational wisdom into the wellness plan.

 - Core Values: Compassion; cultural humility and respect; evidence-informed practice; accessibility and practicality; integrity; lifelong learning; community and intergenerational wisdom.